dapr/quickstarts/11.hello-dapr-slim/README.md

 ## Step 1 - Setup Dapr (Slim Init)

-Follow [instructions](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md#environment-setup) to download and install the Dapr CLI and initialize Dapr.
+Follow [instructions](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md#installing-dapr-in-self-hosted-mode) to download and install the Dapr CLI and initialize Dapr.

 ## Step 2 - Understand the Code

-Now that Dapr has been setup locally, clone the repo, then navigate to the Hello World sample:
+Now that Dapr has been setup locally, clone the repo, then navigate to the `11.hello-dapr-slim` sample:

 ```bash
 git clone https://github.com/dapr/samples.git
 cd samples/11.hello-dapr-slim
 ```

 In the `app.js` you'll find a simple `express` application, which exposes a single route and handler.
-First, let's take a look at the top of the file:

-Let's take a look at the ```neworder``` handler:
+Take a look at the ```neworder``` handler:

 ```js
 app.post('/neworder', bodyParser.json(), (req, res) => {